South Koreans in North's factory zone stay despite risk, need jobs

 For those whose commute to work already involved a trip across the world's most heavily fortified border and into one of its most repressive states, this week's tensions were another reminder of their precarious livelihoods.

-It also showed how South Koreans have become largely inured to threats from their impoverished and bellicose neighbour.
+It also showed how South Koreans have become largely inured to threats from their impoverished and bellicose neighbor.

 On Wednesday, Pyongyang barred access to the Kaesong Industrial park, where 123 mostly small South Korean firms employ 50,000 North Korean workers to make clothing, shoes and other goods.